consensus-ai/sentient-ui/doc/Developers.md

 # Developers

-To get Sentient-UI running, ensure you have installed node, and npm.
+To get Sentient-UI running, ensure you have installed node, npm, and [sentientd](https://github.com/consensus-ai/sentient-network).
 After that, starting the application is as easy as running: `npm install && npm start`

 ## Resources